Bluemangoo/RWNC/README.md

    Download pthread in ***ftp://sourceware.org/pub/pthreads-win32/prebuilt-dll-2-9-1-release/***  (Open it with explorer or it can be hard to download)

    Or you can just download the RWNC.exe.
-I've already compiled the code for you.
+I've already compiled the code for you